MannBenham | Advocates | Solicitors | Attorneys

 Our in house accounting team is also experienced in drawing and maintaining the required estate accounts and filing of estate tax returns and can help you with this.

-Should you wish advice regarding Probate or just wish to understand your options, please feel free to speak with one of our Probate team on 01624 639350.
+Should you wish advice regarding Probate or just wish to understand your options, please feel free to speak with one of our Probate Team on +44 (0)1624 639350 or email us at [email protected] to arrange a no obligation, free consultation.

 This guidance only provides a brief overview of the probate process.
 It should not be taken as providing legal advice or as providing a comprehensive guide.
 No person should act in reliance on any statement contained in this guide without first obtaining specific legal advice.